 An emphasis within the Associate of Applied Science in Allied Health degree

 This two-year program is offered in partnership with St. Vincent’s Infirmary.
 A total of 67 credit hours are required, broken down into 19 general education credit hours and 48 RADG credit hours.
-The program begins every July with a class of 12 students selected.
+The program begins every July (Summer II term) with a class of 18 students selected.

 Admission into the program is competitive and completed by St. Vincent’s.
 Applications are accepted between November 1 and March 1.
 St. Vincent’s will contact eligible students for an interview.